MarcooLopez/Genomic-Selection/README.md

 # Genomic Selection Demo

+Genomic Selection uses genetic markers covering the whole genome and potentially explaining all the genetic variance.
+These markers are asumed to be in Linkage Disequilibrium (LD) with the QTL thus models including all markers can estimate breeding values as linear combinatons of these QTL's.

 ## Model
 Response variable 'y' is regressed on allelic content dictated by molecular markers 'X'.
 Breeding values are estimated using information from markers through the model